-UNCT holds monthly meetings to discuss issues of joint interest.
-Participation is usually reported to be strong, and this was evident even in the way in which the UNCT group engaged with the activities of this evaluation.
-Generally, UNCT meetings are used for agency updates, updates on the country context (including COVID-19 updates since 2020), updates on joint exercises and processes (partnership framework planning and reporting, scorecards, reporting to human rights treaty bodies, support to the VNR process, support to NDS 'Moldova 2030', development of the CCA, and other joint analyses tools), etc. One weakness of UNCT meetings is that the focus is on information-sharing (or updates) and less on substantive discussions of opportunities for joint programming, joint resource mobilization, etc. This is partly driven by the diversity of agencies, which are interested in different topics.
-A new format for UNCT meetings has been proposed to make the meetings more strategic, and this format is currently being tested.
+The UNCT meets in monthly meetings to discuss issues of joint interest.
+Participation is reported to be usually strong and this was evident even in the way in which the UNCT group engaged with the activities of this evaluation.
+Generally, UNCT meetings are used for agency updates, updates on the country context, including COVID-19 updates since 2020, updates on joint exercises and processes (PF planning, PF reporting, scorecards, reporting to human rights treaty bodies, support to the VNR process, support to Moldova "2030", development of the Common Country Analysis, and other joint analyses tools), etc. One weakness of UNCT meetings is that the focus is on information sharing (or updates) and less on substantive discussions of opportunities for joint programming, joint resource mobilization, etc. This is partly driven by the diversity of agencies which are interested in different topics.
+A new format for the UNCT meetings has been proposed to make the meetings more strategic and this format is currently being tested.

-Results groups
+Results Groups

-Results groups have been active in the preparation of JWPs and reporting, providing the necessary inputs for plans and annual reports, including via direct correspondence.
-Specific dates for results group meetings were not readily available, as results groups do not keep meeting minutes.
+RGs have been active in the preparation of JWPs and reporting, providing the necessary inputs for plans and annual reports, including via direct correspondence.
+Specific dates for RG meetings were not readily available as RGs do not keep meeting minutes.
 They each met once in 2021 (May), twice in 2019 (June and October), and once in 2018 (June).
-Based on calendar records, Results Group 2 met once more in December 2018 and Results Group 3 met once more in April 2020.
-In all cases, the results groups met to discuss planning or reporting issues, except for the Results Group 2 meeting at the end of 2018, for which no records are available.
-Despite not meeting in 2020, the results groups conducted their work online and participated in planning and reporting procemsses, with chairs circulating messages to members and coordinating/ checking inputs.
+Based on calendar records, RG2 met one more time in December 2018 and RG3 met one more time in April 2020.
+In all cases, the RGs met to discuss planning or reporting issues, except for the RG2 meeting at the end of 2018 for which no records are available.
+Despite not meeting in 2020, RGs conducted their work online and participated in planning and reporting processes, with chairs circulating messages to members and coordinating/checking inputs.

-The major contributions of the results groups relate to planning and reporting processes.
-The development of JWPs by the results groups allows for a comprehensive process of joint programming, facilitating communication with government counterparts and development partners.
-Similarly, the contributions of results groups to annual reporting allow for the development of a single document that shows the work and results of the entire United Nations development system on the ground and for the communication of results in a consolidated fashion to the government, to development partners and to the general public.
+RGs' major contributions are related to planning and reporting processes.
+The development of JWPs by the RGs allows for a comprehensive process of joint programming, facilitating communication with government counterparts and development partners.
+Similarly, the contributions of RGs to annual reporting allow for the development of a single document that shows the work and results of the entire UN development system on the ground and for the communication of results in a consolidated fashion to government, development partners and the general public.

-United Nations agencies think the number of results groups is sufficient for ensuring coordination.
+UN agencies think that the number of RGs is sufficient for ensuring coordination.
 However, their effectiveness could be improved.
-Joint programming mostly happens outside these groups.
-The progress made on joint programming by UNCT cannot be attributed directly to the results groups or to any of the PFSD joint structures.
+Joint programming mostly happens outside of these groups.
+The progress made on joint programming by the UNCT cannot be attributed directly to the results groups or any of the PFSD joint structures.

-Inter-agency thematic groups
+Inter-agency Thematic Groups